 Basic camera restoration can be accomplished using a fairly simple collection of tools.
 Despite my considerable collection of tools, paints and solvents, with the exception of my beloved Dremel, my nucleus of essential tools and materials fits in a purse-sized bag that I often take on my travels.
+I’ve always found Tool Helpful to be a must-read resource as it provides reviews of all kinds of tools if you’re looking to top up your collection.

 My tools have been assembled from various sources.
 Many can be purchased in any hardware store, while a number of others have been modified from other tools or made from scratch.
 A specialty hardware store, if you can find one, is a tremendous benefit.
 Seattle is blessed by Hardwick’s Hardware – an ancient establishment, with narrow, dusty aisles, racks of exotic pliers, cabinets of knives and Japanese woodworking tools, a multiplicity of grades of sandpaper and fine carborundum papers, and an alchemist’s stock of glues.
 Wandering the aisles is a religious experience for any handyman or hobbyist.
 Even in the absence of such a local trove of fix-it exotica, one can become fully equipped from resources on the Internet.
 Hardwick’s has an online store at http://www.ehardwicks.com/, which is temporarily closed for web site redesign, but will reopen in June 2011.
 Micro-Tools and Micro-Mark (see below) have an excellent selection of small specialty tools and supplies.
 Most importantly, Micro-Tools also carries camera restoration supplies and books.
 Smallparts.com specializes in screws, nuts, gears and other small parts, but also has a selection of tools.